Blog

 Traffic did not invent every thin strip

 Traffic did not invent every thin strip.
-It revealed where irrigation never matched a south wall, where salt mist still hugs pavement from winter stories you already photographed in April salt stress near Southampton turf, or where shade from tree care targets changed faster than grass adapted.
+It revealed where irrigation never matched a south wall, where salt mist still hugs pavement from winter damage you already photographed in April salt stress near Southampton turf, or where shade from tree care targets changed faster than grass adapted.
 If dry wedges followed you from April, reread April irrigation synchronization before you seed on top of a coverage problem July heat will expose beside the same walk.

 Pool decks, furniture, and pressure on the edge